-14 C.F.R. § 91.203 (a) and (b) provides for the carrying of civil aircraft certifications and registrations.
+14 CFR 91.203 (a) and (b) provides for the carrying of civil aircraft certifications and registrations.
 They are inapplicable for the same reasons described above.
-The equivalent level of safety will be achieved by maintaining any such required certifications and registrations by me, Douglas Trudeau.
+The equivalent level of safety will be achieved by maintaining such certifications and registrations at UAS Maui home base.

-B. 14 C.F.R. § 45.23: Marking of The Aircraft.
+B. 14 CFR 45.23 Marking of the aircraft

-Applicable Codes of Federal Regulation require aircraft to be marked according to certain specifications.
-My UAS are, by definition, unmanned.
+Applicable codes of Federal Regulation require aircraft to be marked according to certain specifications.
+UAS Maui UASs are, by definition, unmanned.
 They therefore do not have a cabin, cockpit or pilot station on which to mark certain words or phrases.
-Further, two-inch lettering is difficult to place on such small aircraft with dimensions smaller that minimal lettering requirement.
-Regardless, I will mark its UASs in the largest possible lettering by placing the word "EXPERIMENTAL" on its fuselage as required by 14 C.F.R. §45.29 (f) so that I the pilot, or anyone assisting me as a spotter with the UAV will see the markings.
-The FAA has previously issued exemptions to this regulation through Exemptions Nos.
-8738, 10167, 10167A and 10700.
+Further, two-inch lettering is difficult to place on such small aircraft.
+Regardless, UAS Maui will mark its UASs in the largest possible lettering by placing the word "EXPERIMENTAL" on its fuselage as required by 14 CFR 45.29 (f) so that the pilot, spotter/technician and others working with the UAV will see the markings.
+The FAA has previously issued exemptions to this regulation through Exemptions # 8738,10167,10167A and 10700.

-C. 14 C.F.R. § 61.113: Private Pilot Privileges and Limitations: PIC.
+C. 14 CFR 61.113 Private Pilot Privileges and Limitations, PIC

-Pursuant to 14 C.F.R. §§ 61.113 (a) & (b), private pilots are limited to non-commercial operations.
-I, Douglas Trudeau, can achieve an equivalent level of safety as achieved by current Regulations because my UAS does not carry any pilots or passengers.
-Further, while helpful, a pilot license will not ensure remote control piloting skills.
-The risks attended to the operation of my UAS is far less than the risk levels inherent in the commercial activities outlined in 14 C.F.R. § 61, et seq.
-Thus, allowing me, Douglas Trudeau, to operate my UAS meet and exceed current safety levels in relation to 14 C.F.R. §61.113 (a) & (b).
+Pursuant to 14 CFR 61.113 (a) & (b), private pilots are limited to non-commercial operations.
+UAS Maui can achieve an equivalent level of safety as achieved by current regulations because UAS Maui UASs do not carry any pilots or passengers.
+Further, while helpful, a pilot license will not ensure remote control piloting skills, though UAS Maui pilot vetting and training programs will.
+Further, private pilot licensees will operate UAS Maui UASs with the same skill.
+Further, the risks attendant to the operation of UAS Maui UASs is far less than the risk levels inherent in the commercial activities outlined in 14 CFR 61, et seq.
+Thus, allowing UAS Maui to operate its UASs with a private as the pilot in control will exceed current safety levels in relation to 14 CFR 61.113 (a) & (b).

-D. 14 C.F.R.
-91.119: Minimum Safe Altitudes.
+D. 14 CFR 91.119 Minimum safe altitudes

-14 C.F.R. § 91.119 prescribes safe altitudes for the operation of civil aircraft.
+14 CFR 91.119 prescribes safe altitudes for the operation of civil aircraft.
 It allows helicopters to be operated at lower altitudes in certain conditions.
-My UAS will never operate at an altitude greater than 200 AGL; safely below the standard of 400 AGL.
-I, Douglas Trudeau, will however operate my UAS in safe areas away from public and traffic, providing a level of safety at least equivalent to or below those in relation to minimum safe altitudes.
-Given the size, weight, maneuverability and speed of my UAS, an equivalent or higher level of safety will be achieved.
+UAS Maui UASs will never operate at an altitude greater than 400 AGL.
+UAS Maui will, however, operate its UASs in sparsely populated areas and never endanger the person or property of another, we will also cease operations if non-participating public enters our operational area, this will enable us to provide a level of safety at least equivalent to those in relation to minimum safe altitudes.
+Given the size, weight, maneuverability and speed of UAS Maui UASs, an equivalent level of safety will be achieved.

-E. 14 C.F.R.
-91.405 (a); 407 (a) (1); 409 (a) (2); 417(a) & (b): Maintenance Inspections.
+E. 14 CFR 91.405(a); 407(a)(1); 409(a)(1)&(2); 417(a)&(b): Maintenance Inspections